MR

 Routing Number Formats

-The format of your routing number depends on the type of transaction, whether it’s an electronic funds transfer (EFT), such as direct deposit and automatic payments, or a paper-based transaction encoded with magnetic ink character recognition (MICR), such as checks.
+The format of your routing number depends on the type of transaction, whether it’s an electronic funds transfer (EFT), such as direct deposit and automatic payments, or a paper-based transaction encoded with magnetic ink character recognition (MICR), such as cheques.

 In both cases, routing numbers consist of two key components: the transit number and the institution number.

-To illustrate, if we use “12345” to represent the transit number and “789” as the institution number, here’s how these numbers appear:
+For example, if we use “12345” to represent the transit number and “789” as the institution number, here’s how these numbers appear:

 • On a paper transaction, you will see it as 12345-789 for the transit number.